 30 April Registration deposits due to secure your place at World Assembly

 22 June General Committee papers available

 30 June Registration closes, and full registration payments are due

-31 July Pre-meetings begin for students, staff, and Francophone Platform.
+31 July Pre-meetings begin for students and staff

 2 August World Assembly begins

 What to Expect